 - If you fail to end the rental via the TIER App after parking the Vehicle, the rental transaction will automatically be terminated, unless the Vehicle is subsequently moved or used, after 60 minutes have lapsed.

 - If you are unable for technical reasons to terminate the rental transaction using the TIER App you must notify TIER of this fact without undue delay in order to coordinate further procedures for the termination of the rental with TIER.

 - Your obligation to pay the rental charge will end only when the rental transaction is terminated, unless it was impossible for you to terminate it for reasons beyond your control.

 - When the rental transaction is terminated, the total rental period and the total rental charge for that ride will be displayed to you.
-You will also receive an invoice, which will be sent to the email address provided in your TIER user account.

 - Parking a Vehicle

 - Vehicles must be properly parked in public areas where the parking of Vehicles is not prohibited by local rules or regulations.

 - You must not park Vehicles in a way which endangers traffic safety or the rights or legal interests of third parties.